 Hologic (HOLX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the medical device maker had lost 14.18% over the past month, lagging the Medical sector's loss of 3.17% and the S&P 500's loss of 6.94% in that time.
+Prior to today's trading, shares of the medical device maker had lost 13.87% over the past month.
+This has lagged the Medical sector's loss of 7.42% and the S&P 500's loss of 5.71% in that time.

 Hologic will be looking to display strength as it nears its next earnings release.
-On that day, Hologic is projected to report earnings of $0.69 per share, which would represent a year-over-year decline of 48.12%.
+The company is expected to report EPS of $0.69, down 48.12% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $896.2 million, down 23.29% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.54 per share and revenue of $4.67 billion, which would represent changes of -34.13% and -17.14%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.54 per share and revenue of $4.67 billion.
+These totals would mark changes of -34.13% and -17.14%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Hologic.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Hologic.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.28% lower.
-Hologic is currently sporting a Zacks Rank of #3 (Hold).
+Hologic is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Hologic is holding a Forward P/E ratio of 12.24.
-For comparison, its industry has an average Forward P/E of 26.49, which means Hologic is trading at a discount to the group.
+In terms of valuation, Hologic is currently trading at a Forward P/E ratio of 12.25.
+This valuation marks a discount compared to its industry's average Forward P/E of 25.9.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 181, which puts it in the bottom 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 182, putting it in the bottom 29% of all 250+ industries.

 Click to get this free report